Wow, this is a hard post to write.

 Relax you guys in Victoria.
 Melbourne is on the list.

 Melbourne is so different from Sydney and each has their positives and negatives.
-I love Melbourne (just not as much as Sydney).
+I love Melbourne.
 It’s quirky.
 It’s easy to get around and you can have a great long weekend exploring most of it on foot and via the handy trams.

 Check out our two posts on Melbourne: 48 Hours in… Melbourne, Victoria and 4 Great Ways to Save Money While Visiting Melbourne (Australia).